Comment on page

-Articles must be in English, with proper spelling and grammar.
+- Articles must be in English, with proper spelling and grammar.

-You must submit original content.
+- You must submit original content.
 Do not plagiarize from other Squidex Docs or other sites.

-After payment, the content becomes the property of Squidex.
+- After payment, the content becomes the property of Squidex.
 We may reuse the content as needed or rewrite it to improve readability.

-Do not mention other providers that offer similar services to Squidex, except for feature comparisons.
+- Do not mention other providers that offer similar services to Squidex, except for feature comparisons.

-We base payments on the amount of original writing, excluding code blocks.
+- We base payments on the amount of original writing, excluding code blocks.

-We may edit articles for clarity, and the length may change significantly during the editing process.
+- We may edit articles for clarity and the length may change significantly during the editing process.

-We review your account for payment eligibility.
+- We review your account for payment eligibility.

-We pay using bank transfer.
+- We pay using bank transfer.

-These payment rates are guidelines; we evaluate each article individually.
+- These payment rates are guidelines; we evaluate each article individually.

 New articles that are ready to publish without editing by Squidex are eligible for the highest payments.

-New articles greater than 1500 words are eligible for up to $400.
+- New articles greater than 1,500 words are eligible for up to $400.

-New articles between 750 and 1500 words are eligible for up to $200.
+- New articles between 750 and 1,500 words are eligible for up to $200.

-New articles less than 750 words are eligible for up to $100.
+- New articles less than 750 words are eligible for up to $100.

 With pre-approval, we pay 50% of the new article rate for updates to existing articles.
-Updates should contain significant new information, and should not plagiarize the original article.
+Updates should contain significant new information and should not plagiarize the original article.

 We may choose to accept technical summaries at 50% of the new article rate on a case-by-case basis.
 Technical summaries are incomplete articles that summarize a technical solution but do not comply with our style guide.
 Technical summaries require editing by our team before publishing.
-If you are an subject-matter expert on a particular topic, consider submitting a technical summary for us to review.
+If you are a subject-matter expert on a particular topic, consider submitting a technical summary for us to review.

 Users reading your articles are primarily interested in server administration and applications.
 Therefore, our documentation library consists of these major categories:

-Please write your article in Markdown.
+- 1.Please write your article in Markdown.

-We perform an initial screening for spelling, formatting, grammar, plagiarism, and topic suitability.
+- 4.We perform an initial screening for spelling, formatting, grammar, plagiarism and topic suitability.
 This review may take several days.
-We will contact you over Github and ask for changes.
+We will contact you through Github and ask for changes, if necessary.

-We perform a full technical review of articles that pass the initial screening.
+- 5.We perform a full technical review of articles that pass the initial screening.
 We test all the steps exactly as written.
-The article must pass this test without errors to be accepted.
+For the article to be accepted, it must pass this test without errors.
 Depending on the number of pending submissions, the process may take a few weeks.

-If we approve the article, we will send you a payment proposal.
+- 6.If we approve the article, we will send you a payment proposal.